-Since the conquest of Persia (now Iran) by the Muslim forces in the 7th century, Arabic culture and language have had a huge influence on Iran and Iranians.
-Although Iran had never fully adapted Arabic as its main language, but the new Persian (Farsi) language is a mix of Arabic and the old Persian (Pahlavi) and almost use the same alphabet for writing.
+Since the conquest of Persia (now Iran) by the Muslim forces in the 7th century, Arabic culture and language have had an enormous influence on Iran and Iranians.
+Although Iran had never fully adapted Arabic as its primary language, the new Persian (Farsi) language is a mix of Arabic and the old Persian (Pahlavi) and almost uses the same alphabet for writing.
 Also, in some parts of Iran, Arabic is the daily-life language.
 Over the past 100 years, a very few (narrowly-minded and mostly racist) scholars have tried to erase Arabic words from the Persian literature.
-Since I was a kid I have always wanted to I put my data science skills and tools to
+Since I was a kid, I have always wanted to put my data science skills and tools to

-I decided to start a small project and determine how much influence Arabic has had on the Persian Lieterature and poetry over time.
-To put it simply, my goal is to look at every word used in poems ad determind wether it comes from Arabic or it is originally a Persian word.
-Then I count the occurance of each of them and compute their ratio.
+I decided to start a small project and determine how much influence Arabic has had on Persian Literature and poetry over time.
+Simply, my goal is to look at every word used in poems and determine whether it comes from Arabic, or it is originally a Persian word.
+Then I count the occurrence of each of them and compute their ratio.

-Ideally, we need a complete dataset of word with Araabic roots that are used in Persian to solve this task.
-But this dataset does not exist and I must use other approaches: 1.
-There are a number of rules and exceptions that can be used to distinguish Persian words from Arabic words.
+Ideally, we need a complete dataset of words with Arabic roots used in Persian to solve this task.
+However, as far as I know, this dataset does not exist, and I must use other approaches: 1.
+Some rules and exceptions can be used to distinguish Persian words from Arabic words.
 For example, unlike Persian, Arabic does not have four letters representing “p”, “j” such as Japan, “g” such as game and “ch” in its alphabet.
 It means that any word that consists of one of these letters it is definitely a non-Arabic word.
-On the other hand, we do not have any letter in the Persian alphabet for representing the ‘th’ letter (and a few other letters) in Arabic.
+On the other hand, we do not have any letters in the Persian alphabet for representing the ‘th’ letter (and a few other letters) in Arabic.
 Therefore, words that consist of these letters are likely to be Arabic words.

 # fa --> Farsi (Persian) # ar ---> Arabic # un ----> Unkown def arabic_word(word): if 'ث' in word: return 'ar' elif 'ح' in word: return 'ar' elif 'ص' in word: return 'ar' if 'ض' in word: return 'ar' elif 'ظ' in word: return 'ar' elif 'ع' in word: return 'ar' elif 'ط' in word: return 'ar' elif 'ق' in word: return 'ar' elif 'ژ' in word: return 'fa' elif 'گ' in word: return 'fa' elif 'چ' in word: return 'fa' elif 'پ' in word: return 'fa' else: return 'un'

 Langdetectlibrary for help.
-Here, if the origin of a word can not be determined by the above rules, I will ask this library to identify the language.
-I should mention that langdetect can be sometimes wrong so the final results might not be 100% accurate.
+If the above rules can not determine the origin of a word, I will ask this library to identify the language.
+I should mention that langdetect can sometimes be wrong, so the final results might not be 100% accurate.

-I must also mention that I performed a few preprocessing steps such as removing stopwords on the poetry corpus.
-A few other operations such as stemming could have been performed but my initial assessment was that they might not significantly change the final results.
+I must also mention that I performed a few preprocessing steps, such as removing stopwords on the poetry corpus.
+A few other operations such as stemming could have been performed, but my initial assessment might not significantly change the final results.
 After preprocessing, I stored all the information about the ratio of Arabic and Persian words for each poet in a separate dataset.